 Private St Pete Beach Boat Tours and Rentals

 To me, private boat tours are some of my favorite kinds but really I don’t think that perspective is just mine, who wouldn’t want to have the whole boat all to themselves?

-While ideal they can sometimes be expensive but the options I’ve included in this section are unique experiences or really good value, and in some cases are actually rather affordable if you can get together some friends or family to join, you’ll see the cost per person to drop significantly.
-That being said here are the best private St Pete Beach boat tours.
+While ideal they can sometimes be expensive but the options I’ve included in this section are unique experiences or really good value, and in some cases are actually rather affordable if you can get together some friends or family to join, you’ll see the cost per person drop significantly.
+That being said, here are the best private St Pete Beach boat tours.

 Private Funship Boats

 Just north of St Pete Beach is A Boat Day charters, the owners have 7 different types of luxury boats and you can choose from boats that hold up to 6 or 10 people.
 Definitely, one of the best boat cruises in St Pete to go for if you want to party with a group of friends and explore nearby islands!

 Tours depart from Maderia Beach (the closest, just 10 mins from St Pete Beach), Clearwater, and Dunedin.
 The starting cost for 6 people and 4 hours is $800, so with 6 people, it’s only around $133 per person which I think is a great deal for a private boat tour in St Petersburg!

 This was by far the most fun boating experience I’ve ever had – can all boats have a waterslide, please?!
 I also loved how half of the boat was in the shade and the other half and the upper deck in the sun because anyone could cool off or soak up more rays whenever they wanted!